FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-2_Overview_Page_and_Worfklow_Visualizer.md

     </label>
 </div>

+The `Original` tab of the topology bar displays information about the entire system.
+Now click on the `Group_MOL` tab.
+Notice some molecules have been made transparent in the visualizer.
+This group represents all molecules called `MOL` in the simulation box.
+Similarly, the `Group_MON` tab represents groups of molecules called `MON`.
+By toggling between these tabs, we can see that this simulation is a binary mixture that is well-mixed.
+Notice also that the `Composition` table below the visualizer updates when different topology bar tabs are selected.
+Underneath each of these molecular groups, you will find a tab with the respecitve name of each molecule.
+When you click these tabs, a single representative molecule will appear to show the molecular structure.

-The next card for these simulations is the **Thermodynamic properties** section.
+The next card for these simulations is for **`Thermodynamic properties`**.
 Here we find plots of the time trajectories of various thermodynamic quantities: temperature, pressure, and potential energy in this case.
 Based on this information, what kind of simulation is contained within this entry (e.g., NVT, NPT, Simulated Annealing, etc.)?

 <div class="click-zoom">
     <label>